 Similarly, if rains are able to breach the building envelope through cracked mortar joints in your brick veneer walls or through cracks between bricks or stone slabs on window ledges, water will run down the back side of the brick walls and end up in the basement as well.

-It is crucial that you regularly maintain the building envelope of your home in order to avoid a leaky basement attributable to building envelope leaks.
+It is crucial that you regularly maintain the building envelope of your home in order to avoid getting water in the basement, attributable to building envelope leaks.

 How Eavestroughs and Downspouts cause Basement Leaks